 - check that you are receiving the benefits you are entitled to

 If you do not want to tell us about your finances you will have to pay the full cost of your care yourself.

 The amount we may ask you to pay

-- If you are receiving care in your own home or local community the value of your property will not be included.
+- If you are receiving care in your own home or local community the value of your main or only home will not be included.

 - If you are receiving permanent residential or nursing care the value of your property may be taken into account.

 You will have to pay your financial contribution from the time your support begins.